dm2912/Crystal/README.md

 PANEL VIEW
 -----------

-Flix view provides a netflix style interface for both system pages and gamelists.
+Panel view provides a netflix style interface for both system pages and gamelists.
 The system pages DO support video, but you must provide the videos.

 Simply drop videos in mp4 format into /roms/video and they will be picked up by the theme as long as they use the correct filenames so psx.mp3, nes.mp4, etc etc